Mosaic: An Extensible Framework for Composing Rule-Based and Learned Motion Planners: Evaluation on nuPlan

-As shown in \cref{tab:per_scenario}, the two planners exhibit complementary strengths: each one leads in roughly half of the 14 scenario types, with no single planner dominating across the board.
-Out of the 14 scenario types, \textit{Mosaic} outperforms both single-planner ablations in \ScenarioTypesOutperform{} and ties in \ScenarioTypesTied{} more, confirming that the cost arbitrator successfully leverages the complementarity between planners.
+As shown in \cref{tab:per_scenario} and \cref{fig:complementarity}, the two planners exhibit complementary strengths: each one leads in roughly half of the 14 scenario types, with no single planner dominating across the board.
+The cost arbitrator exploits this: \textit{Mosaic} outperforms both single-planner ablations in \ScenarioTypesOutperform{} of the 14 scenario types and matches the stronger one in \ScenarioTypesTied{} more.
+Composition is not free: in the remaining \ScenarioTypesUnderperform{} types \textit{Mosaic} falls below the better constituent, by at most \num{\LargestScenarioTypeRegression} CLS-R points (\cref{fig:complementarity}).
+These are types where one planner is consistently stronger, so the arbitrator's occasional per-step switch to the weaker proposal pulls the average down.
+The trade-off is favorable overall: \textit{Mosaic} still leads both ablations.